 Once you are sure that you are making the right decision, a vacant home is often a good investment and you can set about making it your own home.

 Weighing the pros and cons is part of the home buying process.
-From the pros and cons to buying a vacant home vs an occupied home to the pros and cons of buying a home with an HOA or mandatory membership.
-It’s important homebuyers weigh their needs and wants then discuss the pros and cons to each.
+From the pros and cons of buying a vacant home vs an occupied home to the pros and cons of buying a home with an HOA or mandatory membership.
+It’s important homebuyers weigh their needs and wants and then discuss the pros and cons of each.

 Additional Resources About Buying a Vacant Home Vs Occupied Home

 - When a buyer purchases a vacant home they pretty much know what they’re getting.
 However, when a buyer purchases an occupied home they really won’t see what they’re getting until the final walk-through.
 Suddenly the floors and walls don’t look perfect like they did with furniture and pictures on the wall.
 This is why home buyers should always budget for paint and in some cases new flooring.

 - Sometimes homeowners have no choice but to sell their homes vacant.
 However, just because a home is vacant doesn’t mean it wasn’t maintained or will need a lot of work.
 If home sellers follow tips for selling a vacant home they will still be able to obtain top dollar.
 While occupied homes might be easier to sell sometimes it’s better that homes are vacant especially if the homeowner doesn’t keep a show-ready home.

 - Should I stage my home or leave it empty?
 This a question many homeowners ask themselves when they have a vacant home to sell.
 Sometimes staging is a must and other times it’s unnecessary.
 It really depends on the real estate market and the area the house is located in.
 There are parts of the Country at certain price points the home has to be staged and other parts where it doesn’t.
 This is where a top Realtor will be able to guide the seller.

 About the Author